-- You have logged in to the Windows CVM on which you want to expand partitions and the file system.
+- You have logged in to the Windows CVM on which you want to extend partitions and the file system.

-- In the left sidebar, select Storage> Disk Management.
+- In the left sidebar of the Computer Management window, select Storage -> Disk Management.

-- Right click Disk Management, and select Rescan Disk, as shown in the following figure:
+- Right click Disk Management, and select Rescan Disks, as shown below:

-- After completing the scan, check whether the data disk has changed to the size after expansion (in this example, the scan shows that the cloud disk has expanded from 10GB to 50GB), as shown in the following figure:
+- After the scan is complete, check whether the data disk has the size after the expansion.
+(In this example, the scan shows that the cloud disk is expanded from 10GB to 50GB).

 - Right click any white area of the disk space.
 Select Extend Volume.